 Businesses and individuals alike pay fees (e.g., credit card, banking) to ensure their transactions are secure.
 With blockchain, no third parties are needed to complete a guaranteed and verifiable transaction, meaning you can save money with each deal.

 Applications of Blockchain

-Right now, payments and cryptocurrencies are the most popular form of blockchain utilization.
+Right now, payments and crypto-currencies are the most popular form of blockchain use.
 Many have found the concept of secure and error-free transactions, without the need for third parties, incredibly enticing.

 Elections and Voting

 Some governments are already testing the effectiveness of blockchain technology in elections.
-The prediction is that the likelihood of electoral fraud will become significantly diminished.
+It’s anticipated that likelihood of electoral fraud will significantly diminish.

 The Stock Market